-Besides family and immediate relative immigration visas, the U.S also gives visas to people who qualify to work in the country.
-The Employment immigrant visas allow foreign workers who have found an employer willing to hire them to come to the U.S permanently and work without an Employment Authorization Document.
-The employment visas are denoted with the letter E and are of 5 types:
+Besides family and immediate relative immigration visas, the US also gives visas to people who qualify to work in the country.
+The Employment immigrant visas allow foreign workers who have found an employer willing to hire them to come to the US permanently and work without an Employment Authorization Document.

 What is the EB-4 visa?